 In the case of King vs. Burwell, the Supreme Court confirmed that the ACA subsidies would be available in all states.
 However, in 2015 much of the ACA bailout provision was de-funded.
 Insurance companies were expecting $2.7 billion in bailout money but only 360 million was available.
 This led a dozen government funded co-ops to go bankrupt, including Louisianan, Nevada, Oklahoma, and Tennessee to name a few.

-In late 2015 United Health Group announced the possibility of a billion dollar loss on health insurance plans being offered to individuals and families.
-United Health Group may or may not leave the health insurance marketplace and focus entirely on group insurance and Medicare.
-This announcement set off a chain reaction in the industry and now most individual health insurance carriers are avoiding the marketplace and state based exchanges and are now focusing on affordable health insurance options like Short Term health insurance.
-While Short Term health insurance is not, ACA compliant, it does meet the needs and affordability of many Americans.
+In late 2015 the largest health insurance companies in America announced the possibility of a billion dollar loss on health insurance plans being offered to individuals and families.
+This announcement set off a chain reaction in the industry and now most individual health insurance carriers are avoiding the marketplace and state based exchanges and are now focusing on alternative health insurance options.

 The only thing certain at this time is Obamacare will see a face lift in coming years.
 It is yet to be known if Obamacare will survive or not in coming years.
 All Americans can expect some growing pains as the US healthcare system continues to develop.